whomwah/qlstephen/README.md

 ### Manually Compiled

 Compiling the project yourself?
-Just copy the generated `QLStephen.qlgenerator` file into the relevant `QuickLook` folder (as above).
+The build process will copy the file into ~/Library/QuickLook.

 ## Settings